Elias-Giannakidis/NEAT-Basic/README.md

 # NEAT Basic

 This is a simple basic NEAT algorith.
+It will be used as a base of NEAT.